airnub-labs/wellknown/packages/api-catalog/README.md

 ## Security considerations

+`trustProxy` defaults to `false`.
 Only enable `trustProxy: true` (or whitelist addresses) when you control the proxy hop closest to your application.
 Otherwise an attacker could spoof `Forwarded` headers and publish incorrect origins.
-For zero-trust scenarios, use `trustProxy: false` or the `fixed` strategy so anchors always reflect your local listener configuration.
+For zero-trust scenarios, keep `trustProxy: false` or use the `fixed` strategy so anchors always reflect your local listener configuration.

 ## How agents can consume the catalog